Internet, intranet, extranet — potato, po-tah-to, right?

 - Providing customer support via a help desk

-- Collaborating on product development with engineering teams.
+- Collaborating on product development with engineering teams

 Internet-hosted platform uses

-Aside from the obvious day-to-day usage of the internet for browsing and email, many companies depend on the internet for mission critical employee functions.
-For example, many businesses rely on cloud-based software to run their business and manage employees, and that software often requires an internet connection.
+Aside from the obvious day-to-day usage of the internet for browsing and email, many companies depend on the internet for vital employee functions.

 - Providing customer support via live chat or phone calls